 The French Silk Scarf – 11 Reasons

 The quality of silk used in French scarves, particularly mid-century vintage, is exceptionally high.
 There is a thickness yet fluidness to them that is just beautiful.
 The quality of the fabric is such that you can instantly recognise it for what it is, even without a label.

 It’s not just the quality of the silk, but the quality of the making as well.
 In particular during the 1950s and 60s, most scarves had a couture quality, even if they were not ‘designer’, which was especially seen in the hand rolled, hand sewn seam.
 This alone is a dead give away of a quality French silk scarf.

 Much of the latter century and scarf designs of today tend to focus on pattern and blends of colour, whether bright, pretty or sombre.
 Think 1970s psychedelic, 1980s boho or over arching paisley and you have an idea.
 French silk scarves, again particularly from the mid-century time frame, showcase a huge range of design, from colours in patterns (generally quite bold) to the pretty floral, from the weirdly wonderful to the novelty.

 What is truly noticeable is that so many of these quality French scarves are art pieces in their own rights.
-Take our image at the top of this post of a tartan poodles, or the choice from our shop here to the right.
+Take our image at the top of this post of tartan poodles, or the choice from our shop here to the right.
 We have found French scarves that showcase most of the art movements of the century: expressionism, art nouveau, cubism, art deco, surrealism, abstract expressionism, contemporary modern and more.